 Send me a quick message — just say hi!

-We can meet up at the studio or out for coffee to get to know each other first.
+We can meet up at the studio, chat online, or go out for coffee to get to know each other first.
 Talk to you soon!